 1. Please post these at the beginning of your meme.

-2. Please include a link to
+2. Please include a link to Sex Talk For Men.

 3. Please include as many sordid details in your answers as possible -- if you haven't got any, make them up!